movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---

-Are you a new (or not so new) mum who feels that things have never quite got back to normal after the baby?
-You crave an active lifestyle but you feel your body can not quite support you?
+Do you have back, hip or pelvic pain that keeps coming back whenever you exercise, carry your groceries or lift something heavy?
+You crave an active lifestyle but feel your body can not quite support you?

+Or maybe you feel that things never quite got back to normal after you've had a baby?
 Your belly might feel weak and protruded.
 Or maybe you leak when you cough, run or jump.

-Or maybe you've never been pregnant, but you have a back, hip or pelvic pain that keeps coming back whenever you exercise, carry your groceries or lift something heavy.
-You have tried various types of therapy and training, but the symptoms keep returning.
+You have tried various types of therapy and exercise, but the symptoms keep returning.

 Are you a curious mind, interested in looking deeper into what might be causing your symptoms and determined to rebuild your strength and get back to an active lifestyle?